techidaily/site-fox-hovers/source/_posts/updated-in-2024-choreographing-compelling-screen-trailers.md

 It's the thing you've seen in almost every trailer, and you know why?
 Because it is a crucial breaking point of the whole movie.
 Moreover, it's a great way to attract the viewer's attention.
 So, you should also add the Director awards while editing the trailer.
 Widely regarded producers and directors have a special allure and selling point based on the "golden symbol" gathered by the producer's or director's work.
 The example trailer contains the Director's most successful works as a reference.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/X18Dq7rV-xI?si=twFfXIPD0TFmC5EM&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 2\.
 Structural Design

 One of the main tips is structural design.
 While making a trailer, it's not the only issue to select the matter; instead, the structure should also need attention.
 You should think about and create a structure of frames for your trailer.